 Design director Karim Habib thinks of this latest creation as a demonstration of the potential that all-electric vehicles can provide.
 Evocative designs of the past are deemed impractical by today’s standards because of the limitations of traditional motors.

 He says this concept car “hints at the potential for Infiniti to adopt rigid, modular platforms with flat floors to underpin every one of its new electrified vehicles.”

 A Race Car Body

-The Infiniti concept car hugs the ground and is very short.
-This would make handling a breeze–if it were operational.
+The Infiniti concept car hugs the ground and is very short which would make handling a breeze–if it were operational.
 While the overall look of this car wouldn’t vibe with the majority of consumers, some features definitely would.

 When you move onto the side and back of the Inspiration 10, there seems to be less to work with on future designs.
-Sometimes concept artists just want to make art to test the boundaries.
-This is all very important to keep things from getting stagnant in the office.
+Sometimes concept artists want to make art to test the boundaries which keep things from getting stagnant in the office.

 Electrified for the Future

 When you add up all the aerodynamic characteristics going on with this car, you get a vision of highly efficient cooling solutions.
 Infiniti is trying to demonstrate ways that you can cool the battery pack on an electric car while ditching traditional body design.
 They took an old race car aesthetic and transformed it into a specialised electric vehicle.